Books

-Age of Miracles: Media and Metaphysics in Postwar American Fiction
+Age of Miracles: Technology and Transcendence in American Fiction

 Flannery O’Connor, TV, and Teaching First-Year Composition